24261A05U4/RTPProject/README.md

    RTPProject

 7. Inside it, find:
-   final.zip
+   FinalProject.zip

-8. Right-click on final.zip → Click *Extract All* → Click *Extract*.
+9. Right-click on FinalProject.zip → Click *Extract All* → Click *Extract*.

-9. Open the extracted folder:
+10. Open the extracted folder:
-   final
+    FinalProject

-10. Inside the final folder, locate:
+11. Inside the final folder, locate:
     CareerApp.jar

-11. Double-click *CareerApp.jar* to run the application.
+12. Double-click *CareerApp.jar* to run the application.